-From Table 3, it becomes obvious that the GPU version is about $9 \times$ more energy efficient than its CPU counterpart.
+From Table 3, it becomes obvious that the GPU version is about $9 \times$ more energy-efficient than its CPU counterpart.
 Comparing to the reference version, the GPU version exhibits a more than $130 \times$ better energy efficiency.
 However, this should be taken with a caveat as no particular CPU tuning has been undertaken.
-Nevertheless, we can roughly assign the improvement by the factor 14 as the result of the rewriting and the factor 9 as result of the GPU acceleration.
+Nevertheless, we can roughly attribute the improvement by a factor of 14 to the rewriting and the factor of 9 to the GPU acceleration.